variantstudios/greeleydowntown.com/_properties/800-8th-avenue.md

 * Basement health club/large open space for multiple uses

-<br>Contact us today to reserve your spot in what will become one of downtown Greeley’s most inspired properties.
+<br>Check out http://moklerrealty.swiftcom.com/ for more information!
+Contact us today to reserve your spot in what will become one of downtown Greeley’s most inspired properties.&nbsp;